 Logging, monitoring, diagnostics¶

-To read logs use commands usual for your distribution.
+To read service logs use commands usual for your distribution.

 E.g. on distributions using systemd-journald use command

-Toggle global verbose logging.
-Use only for debugging purposes.
-On busy systems vebose logging can produce several MB of logs per second and will slow down operation.
+debuglevel, but that is generally not usable unless restricted in some way (see below).
+On busy systems the debug-level logging can produce several MB of logs per second and will slow down operation.

-Less verbose logging for DNSSEC validation errors can be enabled using DNSSEC validation failure logging module.
+Less verbose logging for DNSSEC validation errors can be enabled by using DNSSEC validation failure logging module.

-Various statistics for monitoring purposes are available in Statistics collector module, including export to central systems like Graphite, Metronome, InfluxDB, or Prometheus format.
+Various statistics for monitoring purposes are available in Statistics collector, including export to central systems like Graphite, Metronome, InfluxDB, or Prometheus format.